What does a Supply-Chain-Manager do?

 “It provides a good platform for career growth where talent and hard work are recognised and appreciated.”

 “The fact is the union has better compensation and all you have to do is not get fired.”

 Frequently asked questions about the role and responsibilities of supply chain managers

 Supply chain managers are distribution executives.
-They organize every step of the supply process.
-During their typical work day, supply chain managers analyze the company's inventory, source raw materials, supervise the logistics of the production process, and find optimal routes to deliver the final merchandise to customers.
+They organise every step of the supply process.
+During their typical work day, supply chain managers analyse the company's inventory, source raw materials, supervise the logistics of the production process, and find optimal routes to deliver the final merchandise to customers.

 Yes, there are many opportunities for career advancement as a supply chain manager.
 These individuals have a lot of responsibilities to fulfill.
 The best part about being a supply chain manager is that there are plenty of opportunities for creative problem solving, for example when there are problems with operational performance.